thomasglenngit/portfolio/README.md

 ## Description

-_{This is my first code review assignment through Epicodus.
+_This is my first code review assignment through Epicodus.
 It incorporates elementary proficiency in .html, .css, Bootstrap version 3.3.7 through the creation of a landing page with links to my other class assignments to date.
-The landing page itself contains a short résumé and bio, as well as links to all my projects published on gh-pages through my gitHub repositiories.}_
+The landing page itself contains a short résumé and bio, as well as links to all my projects published on gh-pages through my gitHub repositiories._

 ## Setup/Installation Requirements